-The Chair of Field Education and/or the Field Education Coordinators arrange for students to evaluate their practicum placements and field instructors each year.
-In addition, the Field Education Coordinators regularly survey field instructors about their experience with working with UBC Social Work students and the quality of the preparation they are given for being their role as field instructors, as well as communication with the School.
-At intervals, the field education team also surveys field instructors around the relevance of classroom material for field practice and the level of practice competence of graduating students.
+The Chair of Field Education and/or the Field Education Coordinator will arrange for the student to evaluate the practicum and field instructor.
+In addition, the Field Education Coordinator regularly surveys field instructors about the quality of the student's academic preparation, the relevance of classroom material for field practice, the quality of communication with the School, and the level of practice competence of the graduating student.